-Where an apprentice moves to a different employer or fundamentally changes their role, there is a decision to be had by the apprentice.
+Where an apprentice moves to a different employer or fundamentally changes their role, there is a decision to be made by the apprentice.
 If they wish to continue with an apprenticeship they will need to talk with their employer and provider/college as how they can best execute this.
-It is important to recognise that a change in standard will require at least another 12 months of training, as recognition of prior learning (RPL) is very difficult to substantiate and validate in EPA.
+It is important to recognise that a change in standard will require further periods of learning.